Thrushes have some of the loveliest songs among North American birds.

 Swainson's Thrush singing an abbreviated song (June, AK)

-Eastern Bluebird singing in fall (Oct, PA).
+Eastern Bluebird (Oct, PA).